 Acklins, Abaco, Andros, Bimini, Berry Islands, Cat Island, Eleuthera, Grand Bahama, Exuma, Harbour Island, New Providence, Inagua, Rum Cay, Spanish Wells, San Salvador, and Ragged Island are the main islands of the archipelago.

-At 206 feet, Mount Alvernia is the highest elevation in the Bahamas; the mountain is located on Cat Island.
+At 206 feet, Mount Alvernia is the highest point in the Bahamas; the mountain is located on Cat Island.

 You might be interested in this related article: Do the Bahamas have Volcanoes?